awsdocs/amazon-ec2-user-guide/doc_source/al2-live-patching.md

 **To apply a specific kernel live patch**

-1. Get the kernel live patch version using one of the commands described in [Viewing the available kernel live patches](#al2-live-patching-view-available)\.
+1. Get the kernel live patch version using one of the commands described in [View the available kernel live patches](#al2-live-patching-view-available)\.

 1. Apply the kernel live patch for your Amazon Linux 2 kernel\.